windbg.info

 Foreword by Wanderley Caloni

-• What are debug symbols, how they are found by WinDbg (11, 12, 14)
+• The debug symbols and how they are found by WinDbg (11, 12, 14)

-• How does exception handling work, how to debug exceptions (18, 19, 85)
+• Exception handling by the OS and how to debug exceptions (18, 19, 85)

 • How to configure your debugger to operate system-wide (20)